Teahouse Treks

 Day 11: Drive from Muktinath to Tatopani

-Drive Time: Approx. 5–7 hours depending on road condition
+• Drive Time: approx. 5–7 hours depending on road conditions

 Day 12: Trek from Tatopani to Ghorepani